Rizzy1857/Apate/docs/LAYER0_SUMMARY.md

 ## Conclusion

-All six Layer 0 reducers are implemented, tested, and documented.
-They follow the "fast, dumb, boring" philosophy and enforce the critical constraints needed for Mirage to achieve its 45-60 minute MTTD goal.
+Layer 0 reducers and router are implemented, tested, and documented.
+They follow the fast, dumb, boring philosophy and enforce the contract needed for Mirage to achieve its MTTD goals with no-drop semantics in the home profile.

 The demo shows each reducer in action with constraint validation.
 The next step is Layer 1 integration (Markov chain predictor) in Q1 2026.